serg-kritsa/typescript/00-how-to.md

-compilerOptions.target: es5 to support execution in old browsers "lib": [ "DOM", "DOM.Iterable", "ES6", "ScriptHost" ],     default libs if not specified "sourceMap": true,      useful to simplify debugging
+compilerOptions.target: es5 to support execution in old browsers "lib": [ "DOM", "DOM.Iterable", "ES6", "ScriptHost" ],     default libs if not specified "sourceMap": true,      useful to simplify debugging "outDir": "./dist",     folder for compiled files
+"rootDir": "./src",     folder w/ ts files to be compiled "removeComments": true, useful to make output smaller
+"noEmit": true,         don't generate js files. useful for finding errors "noEmitOnError": true,  no files will be emitted if there is error

 ## run a lite server
 * npm i lite-server -D